(Audacy) Welcome to Audacy Sports' countdown of the top 32 quarterbacks ahead of the 2022 NFL season.

 18. Baker Mayfield, Carolina Panthers

-Mayfield struggled mightily in his final season in Cleveland, getting picked off 13 times in a season marred by a left shoulder injury that he probably shouldn't have played through.
-Make no mistake, though, Mayfield played at a very high level in his rookie season of 2018, and again in helping the Browns to win a playoff game in 2020.
+Mayfield struggled mightily in his final season in Cleveland, getting picked off 13 times in a campaign marred by a left shoulder injury that he probably shouldn't have played through.
+Make no mistake though, Mayfield played at a high level in his rookie season of 2018 and again in helping the Browns to win a playoff game in the 2020 season.
 With Matt Rhule on the hottest seat of any coach in the NFL, Carolina perhaps wasn't the most stable landing spot for the former No. 1 overall pick.
-But Mayfield, in a contract year, will have to make the best of the situation, as he fights for his NFL future.
+But in a contract year, Mayfield will have to make the best of the situation as he fights for his NFL future.